- Bridgeport, Connecticut

 All aspects of your background will be investigated, including your financial history, former jobs, school achievements and driving record.
 You will be required to take a lie-detector test.
 There is nothing to fear as long as you answer all questions honestly and consistently with information provided on your application and during the oral interview.

 You will be offered a job as Waterbury Police Officer Recruit dependent upon your successful completion of steps 7 and 8.

 Step 7.
 Physical/Mental Assessment

 You will be examined by a physician and a police psychiatrist to assure your suitability for the often physically challenging and mentally stressful work of a police officer.

 Step 8.
 Academy

 You will be required to complete 22 weeks at the POST (Police Officer Standards & Training) Connecticut Police Academy in Meriden where you will live from 8 a.m.
 Monday to 6 p.m.
 Friday each week.
 You can return home on weekends.
 The curriculum includes 17 academic areas like federal/state/municipal laws and police procedures, and 12 practical skills areas, like firearms training and self-defense tactics.
 After certification as a Connecticut Law Enforcement Officer you will have additional in-field training in Waterbury where you will be paired with an experienced training Officer.

 Waterbury Salary and Opportunities

-You can expect to receive an entry level salary of $43,940/year, along with medical insurance, a retirement package, and sick, vacation and holiday pay.
+You can expect to receive an entry level salary, along with medical insurance, a retirement package, and sick, vacation and holiday pay.